AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ### [!UICONTROL Single Identity Profiles] (Beta) {#single-identity-profiles}

-Count of profiles that only have 1 type of ID type in their identity map.
+The [!UICONTROL Single Identity Profiles] widget provides a count of your organization's profiles that are unauthenticated and only have one type of ID type that creates their identity.
+This ID type can either be an email or ECID.
+The profile count is generated from the most recent snapshot.

 ![Single Identity Profiles widget.
 PLACEHOLDER](../images/profiles/audience-size-trend.md)